cwida/ClickBench-SGX/README.md

 ```

 ### DuckDB (Parquet, encrypted)
-This benchmark, rather than creating a view from a Parquet file and querying it, firstly creates the table, then dumps it into an encrypted Parquet files.
-The queries are then executed using the `read_parquet` functioning and the necessary encrypted key.
+This benchmark, rather than creating a view from a Parquet file and querying it, firstly creates the table, then dumps it into an encrypted Parquet file.
+The queries are then executed using the `read_parquet` function and the necessary encrypted key.
 ```shell
 ./duckdb-parquet/setup.sh  # to download and load the data (encrypted) make SGX=1